canizarex/pingmonitor/README.md

 chat_id=123456789
 ```

-Now copy the config file to /etc since the script expects it to be there.
+Now copy the config file to ```/etc``` since the script expects it to be there.

 ### Create a new service

-Give execution permission to the script and it will be ready to run.
+The script is now ready to run.

 However, you may want to run it as a service.
-If that's the case, just keep in mind that the hosts to be monitored are passsed to the script as arguments, so you should have something like this in your service file:
+If that's the case, just keep in mind that the targets
+to be monitored are passsed to the script as arguments, so you should have something like this in your service file:

 ```shell
 ExecStart=/usr/local/bin/pingmonitor example1.com example2.com example3.com